taiypeo/mlops-hw1/README.md

 [MNIST](https://en.wikipedia.org/wiki/MNIST_database) is an image dataset that contains 28x28 images of hand-written digits from 0 to 9.

+The dataset is stored on S3.
+You can pull it via HTTPS by running `dvc pull`.

 ## Important files
 - `train.py` contains the training code for a simple CNN for the MNIST digit classification task
 - `infer.py` contains the inference code for the test set of MNIST